 Repeat Sirt3.MnSOD.NAM.HKL initial rate experiments with 4 time points (no 0min).

-Repeat Sirt3.
-FdL.
-NAM.HKL high NAM experiments

 Total amount of enzyme needed = 920 U

 RC: Ok.
 (2) above is not part of plan.

 Let me know roughly how long you anticipate (1) and Repeat Sirt3.MnSOD.NAM.HKL experiments (4 time points no include 0min) would take if AU and SM worked on them, respectively, in parallel.
 (1) will start with repeating the high NAM expts with 10 min time pt, as discussed.
 More details on this plan will be provided shortly.